Krishnabhadauria/Energy-Consumption-Prediction/README.md

 # Energy Consumption Prediction

-This repository contains a Streamlit application that predicts energy consumption based on various environmental and operational factors using a Logistic Regression model.
+This repository contains a Streamlit application that predicts energy consumption based on various environmental and operational factors using a Linear Regression model.
 The app is deployed on Streamlit Cloud and is built using Python, Streamlit, and Scikit-learn.

 ## Overview
 The Energy Consumption Prediction app is designed to forecast the energy consumption of a facility using logistic regression.
 The prediction is based on input features such as temperature, humidity, square footage, occupancy, renewable energy usage, and more.